sadeq220/docs/synchronization/README.md

 This document aims to provide comprehensive information about synchronization and concurrency.
 To outline the terminology used in this context:
 - Synchronization: sharing a same resource between multiple threads safely
-- concurrency: when multiple threads work simultaneously (without blocking each other)
+- concurrency: when multiple threads work simultaneously during overlapping time periods—instead of sequentially (**entails non-blocking data structure**)
+- parallelism: same as concurrency but threads execution occurs at the same physical instant (impossible on one-core processor as opposed to concurrency)

+>The word "sequential" is used as an antonym for both "concurrent" and "parallel"

+### synchronization

 ### Lock-Free Algorithms
 In Java the package `java.util.concurrent.atomic` provides **lock-free thread-safe programming on single variables**.